volkovasystems/harden-mongo-server/docs/blueprint.md

 Planned file changes (structure-preserving)
 - Onboarding helper
-  - Create an ephemeral static file endpoint (127.0.0.1) to serve exactly one archive hms-onboarding-<TOKEN>.zip (flat, date-stamped files).
+  - Create an ephemeral static file endpoint (127.0.0.1) to serve exactly one archive hms-onboarding-YYYY-MM-DD.zip (flat, date-stamped files).
   - Invoke cloudflared quick tunnel (no account) to expose a single HTTPS URL; enforce single-use and TTL; auto-delete archive and stop tunnel after success/expiry.
   - Print one-liners for Unix/Windows with the full URL embedded; if the tunnel cannot be created, print an instruction to contact a human administrator.
 - Firewall (./lib/harden-mongo-server/firewall.sh)